 There are four downhill biking trails through the forest at Kopřivná, totalling 12 km and of differing levels of difficulty.
 The easiest is the Fun Trail, whilst the technical Gravity Line and Downhill trails are much more challenging, full of roots, stones, bridges and other obstacles.
 There is also an area where you can practice jumping on your bikes, landing safely on a large airbag.

 Having never tried downhill mountain biking before I opted for the Fun Trail, which turned out to be much harder than I expected.
-My heart leapt into my mouth more than a couple of times as I nearly went flying as I hit a random rock or unexpected drop.
+My heart leapt into my mouth more than a couple of times as I nearly went flying when I hit a random rock or unexpected drop.
 I had to stop several times to walk the bike over the tricky bits.
 I even managed to fall off at one point from a stationary position, which was very embarrassing.

 Some of the other bloggers were feeling braver than me and had several goes on harder trails, once was enough for me though – especially after my tumble.
 I’d love to try it again another time though, but wearing knee and elbow protectors (which you can also rent at Bikepark Kopřivná).